manuelsalamino/RecSys_Competition/README.md

  In particular the recommender systems algorithm that you can find are:
  * Item based CF
  * Graph Based RP3Beta
- * ALS (the ALS Class wrap a the als class of python [implict library](https://implicit.readthedocs.io/en/latest/als.html))
+ * ALS (the ALS Class wrap the als class of python [implict library](https://implicit.readthedocs.io/en/latest/als.html))

  For the implementation of other recommender system algorithms look at the original repository in the [References](#References)